JJ/hoborg/text/text.md

 Yes, I knew all that by that time.
 You learn fast in the circus and you learn a lot of trades, but the first thing you learn is people, what they do and what you can do to them.
 That includes girls.
 But I know much more now.
 I know that you can't trust no man and you can't trust women any more.
 By doing that, she forced us to action.
 And by forcing us to action, she commanded the situation.
+What's with girls, I don't know, they always make them do what they want and you end up thinking it was your idea.

 So of course she was hired for the day.
 Vince and me led her to the carriage that was shared by the nudist colony girls that came with the